Why Visit Trento: 15 Best Things To Do In Trento Italy

 6. Beside La Gnoccata is the entrance to the Orrido di Ponte Alto.

-There is a parking lot beside La Gnoccata and the sports complex along with Via Ponte Alto.
-However, I recommend that you visit using the trains to avoid the hassle of finding a parking space.
+Beside La Gnoccata and the sports complex along Via Ponte Alto, you’ll find a parking lot.
+However, I highly recommend taking the train to avoid the hassle of finding a parking space.

-Weather and other factors may affect the operation of the tours inside the gorge.
-It can be closed when you visit.
-This is why I mentioned Orrido di Ponte Alto as an optional activity in the beginning.
+Keep in mind that weather and other factors may affect the tour’s operation, so it’s possible that the gorge may be closed when you visit.
+That’s why earlier, I mentioned Orrido di Ponte Alto as an optional activity.

 10. Enjoy the views in Cima Paganella near Trento